Kau5h1K/Kau5h1K.github.io/_posts/2019-03-20-john-snow-eda-map.md

 <p><img style="float: left;margin:5px 20px 5px 1px" src="https://assets.datacamp.com/production/project_132/img/johnsnow_cholera1.jpg"></p>
 <p>Prior to John Snow's discovery cholera was a regular visitor to London’s overcrowded and unsanitary streets.
 During the time of the third cholera outbreak, it was one of the most studied subjects (between years 1839-1856 over 700 studies and essays were published in London alone) and nearly all of the authors believed the outbreaks were due to miasma or "bad air". </p>
 <p>It was John Snow's pioneering work with anesthesia and gases that made him doubt the miasma model of the disease.
 Originally he formulated and published his theory that cholera is spread by water or food  in an essay On the Mode of Communication of Cholera (before the outbreak in 1849).
 The essay received negative reviews in the Lancet and the London Medical Gazette. </p>
 <p>We know now that he was right, but Dr. Snow's dilemma was how to prove it?
 His first step to getting there was checking the data.
-Our dataset has 489 rows of data in 3 columns but to work with dataset more easily we will first make few changes. </p>
+Our dataset has 489 rows of data in 3 columns but to work with dataset more easily I will first make few changes. </p>

 ```python